1120 Magoffin Ave.

 A striking adobe structure, Magoffin Home State Historic Site explores the stories of a multicultural family who actively participated in U.S. expansion and settlement, military service, trade on the Santa Fe–Chihuahua Trail, Civil War turmoil and U.S.–Mexico relations.
 The 1875 home is a prime example of Territorial style architecture.

-Destress and stretch with Rebecca Hendricks at our Visitors Center.
-If your New Year's resolution is to improve your health, then you won't want to miss this free yoga class.
+Destress and stretch with Rebecca Hendricks at our Visitor Center.
+If your New Year’s resolution is to improve your health, then you won’t want to miss this free yoga class!

 From the Blog

 By Laura DeNormandie, THC Historic Sites Chief Curator

 In 2010, Magoffin Home State Historic Site’s beloved and fine plaster statue of “angelot,” or small angel, was painstakingly reproduced through the collaboration between Site Manager Leslie Bergloff and Richard Glass, an established El Paso sculpture conservator.
 This careful effort took nine months.
 Beginning with a review of oral...

 By Leslie Bergloff, Magoffin Home Site Manager

 Looking intently into each other’s eyes, Lt.
 William Glasgow and Josephine Magoffin met in Fort Bayard, New Mexico, sometime between April 1892 and May 1895.
 It was the start of a love affair that would last for 71 years.